LukeLabrie/gpu_poisson_solver/README.md

 # GPU Poisson Solver

 This solver solves the Poisson equation in three dimensions on a cubical domain for a specific set of initial conditions.
-Details on this specific problem and the implementation are discussed in the report PDF and below.
+A full writeup in available in the [report](report.pdf)

 ## Executable